venu-gadiparthi/goApiPractice/README.md

 # goApiPractice
 GO API Practice
-Creating this repo to write scripts to interact with API
+Creating this repo to write scripts to interact with API.